 CyberPolicy is an online property and casualty insurance platform that works with top-rated carriers to search out the best policy for their clients.
-As a platform, it uses an artificial intelligence (AI)-driven questionnaire to get to the heart of what a business needs by way of insurance and then pairs that business with the best carriers.
-This gives the business the widest net to choose from when it comes to finding general liability insurance for the right price.
+It uses a questionnaire driven by artificial intelligence (AI) to get to the heart of a business’s insurance needs and then pairs that business with the best carriers.

 In addition to general liability insurance, CyberPolicy offers a variety of key policies, including:

 - Professional liability

 Additionally, LLC owners can get specialized policies like cyber insurance and directors’ and officers’ insurance (D&O).
 Those using vehicles for work might want to inquire about commercial auto insurance too.